smart-edge-open/ido-specs/doc/flavors.md

 The pre-defined CERA Near Edge flavor provisions the required set of configurations for a 5G Converged Edge Reference Architecture for On Premises deployments on Intel® Xeon® platforms.
 It also provisions for deployment of Intel® FPGA Programmable Acceleration Card (Intel® FPGA PAC) N3000 tools and components to enable offloading for the acceleration of FEC (Forward Error Correction) to the FPGA.

 The following are steps to install this flavor:
-1. Configure the OEK under CERA repository as described in the [Converged Edge Reference Architecture On Premises Edge](https://github.com/otcshare/ido-specs/blob/master/doc/reference-architectures/CERA-5G-On-Prem.md).
+1. Configure the CEEK under CERA repository as described in the [Converged Edge Reference Architecture On Premises Edge](https://github.com/otcshare/ido-specs/blob/master/doc/reference-architectures/CERA-5G-On-Prem.md).
 2. Update the `inventory.yaml` file by setting the deployment flavor as `cera_5g_on_premise`
     ```yaml
     ---